Members

 • To treat all practitioners with respect and courtesy as your partners in good health.

-• To work with your practitioner to form a good relationship based on trust and teamwork.
+• To work with your practitioners to form a good relationship based on trust and teamwork.

-• To give CBA and our practitioners as much information as you can so they can use this information in providing the proper care.
+• To give CBA and your practitioners as much information as you can so they can use this information in providing the proper care.

-• To follow the plans and instructions for care that you and your practitioners have both agreed upon.
+• To follow the plans and instructions for care that you and your practitioner have both agreed upon.

-• To keep the appointments you schedule.
-If you find that you are running late, you have the responsibility to call the office and let them know.
+• To keep appointments you schedule.
+If you find you are running late, you have the responsibility to call the office and let it know.